Late Diagnosis in Women with ADHD

 Once this is finalised your place will be secure!

-If you are intending on using NDIS funding for the program, I suggest you start your enquiries and process now, so you can have that in place prior to our program start date in July, as this can often take some time.
+If you are intending on using NDIS funding for the program, I suggest you start your enquiries and process now, so you can have that in place prior to our program start date as this can often take some time.

 Once I have completed the process with all those families interested, I will form a suitable group or groups and all details will be sent through.